It’s been a while since my last mortgage match-up, so let’s give it a whirl again: “Mortgage vs. cash.”

 - Not because they have to, but because they know home loans are cheap money

-- They put their hard-earned cash to work in other investments that can yield better returns
+- They put their excess cash to work in other investments that can yield better returns

 In fact, many Americans need a sizable mortgage to get the job done, with practically zero-down FHA loans a popular choice for a large number of prospective home buyers.